ably77/strimzi-openshift-demo/README.md

 oc login --token=vekO8irE5sCkFKdHfMPW4eDcD40200S7t9aCopEGQfw --server=https://api.strimzi-demo-cluster.redhat.com:6443
 ```

-Once logged in you can install/uninstall/re-run all components of this demo as if you were using your own local machine
+Once logged in you can install/uninstall/re-run all components of this demo as if you were using your own local machine.
+For example, you can remove the re-create the iot-demo app
 ```
-./runme.sh

-or

-./uninstall.sh
+$ oc delete -f argocd/iot-demo.yaml
+application.argoproj.io "iot-demo" deleted

+$ oc create -f argocd/iot-demo.yaml
+application.argoproj.io/iot-demo created
 ```

-You can also connect the IDE to your own github account so that if you make any changes to the repos you can make push/pull requests to the master
+Check back to your argoCD UI or the Openshift UI in order to see deployment changes related to the iot-demo app

 See the [CodeReady Workspaces 2.0 End User Guide](https://access.redhat.com/documentation/en-us/red_hat_codeready_workspaces/2.0/html/end-user_guide/index) for more official documentation on what you can do with CodeReady workspaces